2023 Optus outage

-The 2023 Optus outage was an unplanned outage of all Optus internet, cellular and fixed-line services in Australia first detected on 8 November 2023 at 04:05 AEDT.
+On 8 November 2023, an unplanned network outage occurred, consisting of all Optus internet, cellular and fixed-line services in Australia at 04:05 AEDT.
 The outage caused disruption across government and corporate sectors including hospitals, banks, train services, EFTPOS payment systems, and calls to emergency services.
 Restoration was gradual with some services being restored around 13:00 AEDT.
 The outage directly affected more than 10 million people and 400,000 businesses across Australia.

 The cause was likely due to several routers disconnecting as an automated protective measure against routing update overload.
 Optus stated that the outage was not due to a cyberattack.

 Background

 Optus is an Australian telecommunications company owned by Singtel.
-It is the second-largest wireless carrier in Australia, serving over 10 million customers in part with a 4G network that is reachable by 96.9% of the population.
+It is the second-largest wireless carrier in Australia, serving over 11 million customers in part with a mobile network that reached 98.5% of the population in 2023.
 Around 25% of Australians use Optus for their cellular service and 19% for broadband internet.

 Summary

 Outage

-The outage begun early morning on Wednesday, 8 November at around 04:05 AEDT following a planned software upgrade to a Singtel North American exchange.
-The customer network begun disconnecting first at around 04:05 and some domain name services stopped working.
+The outage began early morning on Wednesday, 8 November 2023, at around 04:05 AEDT following a planned software upgrade to a Singtel North American exchange.
+The customer network began disconnecting first at around 04:05, and some domain name services stopped working.

 Restoration

 Restoration was a large-scale effort across more than 100 devices at 14 sites nationwide and took several hours.
 The recovery was performed remotely and in some cases required physical access to sites.
-Services were restored gradually with 11% restored by 11:30am AEDT and 88% by 13:00 AEDT.
+Services were restored gradually with 11% restored by 11:30 am AEDT and 88% by 13:00 AEDT.
 By 18:00 AEDT, Optus said that most of their services had been restored though connectivity was intermittent until 9 November 2023.

 Impact

 The outage impacted all internet, cellular and fixed-line services using the Optus network in Australia.
 Public and private sectors, such as banks, hospitals, universities and some train services were impacted.
 Some people were unable to call emergency services.
-Many businesses were not able to take digital payments via EFTPOS.
+Many businesses were unable to take digital payments via EFTPOS.
 Dodo and Amaysim, who both rely on the Optus network as resellers, experienced outages across the country.
 Aussie Broadband and Moose Mobile customers were also affected.

 A citywide Metro Trains Melbourne shutdown lasted from 05:00 to 06:00 due to drivers not being able to communicate with the control centre, causing hundreds of trains to be cancelled throughout the day on the Melbourne suburban network.

 Singtel lost over AU$2 billion in value over the day of the outage after its share price dropped 4.8% on the SGX.